Less is More

 Less is more.
 Space is freedom.
 Take away to gain.

 The more you look outside, the less you look within.
-And healing — real healing — requires you to look within.

 This isn't about demonizing your phone or going off the grid.
 It's about personal responsibility.
 It's about asking yourself: what am I consuming, why am I consuming it, and what am I avoiding by consuming it?